sachinssahu/SQL_Project_E-Commerce_Analysis/README.md

 # SQL_Project_E-Commerce_Analysis
-A Descriptive Analysis on E-Commerce Database (RDBSM) along with ccnstruction of RDBMS
+A Descriptive Analysis on E-Commerce Database (RDBSM) along with construction of RDBMS

 AIM: This projects is aims to create a realtional databse for Ecommerce and importing dataset into it for Analaysis and Management of the company.